Jaguar MK II 3.4 (1963)

 - Tires: good tread, approx. 8 years old

-- Body: good condition with minor age-related signs of wear
+di tion with minor age-related signs of wear - Under

 Known defects: